mmondics/aiops-z/README.md

     In the image above, over 300,000 events were narrowed down to 10,000 alerts, which were further narrowed down to 431 incidents.
 These incidents are what IT Operations staff needs to evaluate and remediate either through manual processes, or by building automation for repeating incidents.

-    Some terminology:

-    - **Events** are a record containing structured data that summarizes key attributes of an occurrence on a managed entity, which might be a network resource, some part of that resource, or other key element associated with your network, services, or applications.

-    - **Alerts** represent an ongoing anomalous condition against a single managed entity.
-Unlike events, alerts might evolve over time as the condition changes.
-Alerts have a start and an end time.
-The creation and evolution of alerts are informed by events.

-    - **Incidents** represent the context around an issue that is currently severely impacting operations.
-An incident includes all alerts that are related to the issue and information about how the affected resources are related.
-The creation and evolution of incidents are informed by alerts.

     Next, you will take a look at where all of these events are coming from.

 #### Data and Tool Connections